Itozee/1205-week9/README.md

 Fertility_Rate: This workbook incorporates shared variables from country metadata and data spanning from 1960 to 2013, specifically focusing on fertility rates across the various countries.

 LifeExpectancy_At_Birth: This workbook integrates shared variables from country metadata alongside life expectancy data for various countries, spanning the years 1960 to 2013.

+# Questions the data will answer

+I will build appropriate visuals for the problem set which specifically aims to address the following question.

+-- How do the countries compare to the region it is apart of in terms of average fertility

+-- How does Life expectancy change, decade to decade ?

+-- Any relationship between Life Expectancy and Fertility ?

 # Tools